 This post was edited on Nov.
 4th, 2018.
 You can find the previous version at archive.org.

 Just jump to Comparison if you aren’t interested in some brief rambling.

 I like to keep the number of packages I have to a minimum, and similarly I like to keep the number of install steps to as few as possible.
 NPM has come bundled with Node since around 2013 (don’t cite me on that, but it’s rougly correct), while Yarn is a separate entity (though it’s been included in the Node Docker image for quite some time).
 As a result, I’d like to just rely upon NPM if possible, because they’re doing all the package hosting, and I prefer to as few entities as possible for tools/services.

 Quick back story to why I ever used Yarn.

 Now we can expect:

-- Locked packages, not just top-level packages, but all packages + dependents, in a project.
+- Locked package versions, not just top-level packages, but all packages + dependents, in a project.

-- Caching of packages so that long network interactions aren’t required every install.
+- Caching of packages so that long network interactions aren’t required for every install.

 It doesn’t sound like much, but the first feature is critical when you want to ensure the reproducibility and reliability of your application.

 I’m taking a look at a couple things for each package manager: